 Members enrolled in dairy and beef cattle, swine, sheep, and goats must take the Youth for the Quality Care of Animals certification annually.

-CLICK HERE to download the 2019 Livestock Ownership Deadlines
+Scroll down to Resources to download the 2021 Livestock Ownership Deadlines

 State Fair Exhibit Rules

 Prepare a display focusing on any activity related to the swine project.
 Demonstrate the skills and knowledge you have gained through the animal project you studied.
 The exhibit may include, but isn’t limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you’ve learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 Live animals are not permitted as exhibits in this area.
 For safety reasons, exhibits cannot include glass, syringes with needles or any other sharp objects.

 Open to 11- to 18-year-olds enrolled in any Swine project.

 Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
 The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display.

 Counties may submit 3 entries TOTAL combined from all Maker exhibit divisions.